 The Indian Institutes of Technology (IITs) are autonomous institutes governed by the Institutes of Technology Act, 1961.
-These institutes offer engineering and management courses.
-The Institutes of Technology Acts, 1961 lists a total of 16 IITs located at Delhi, Mumbai, Chennai, Bhubaneshwar, Hyderabad, Gandhinagar, Jodhpur, Indore, Kharagpur, Kanpur, Guwahati, Patna, Mandi, Varanasi, Ropar, and Roorkee.
+These institutes offer engineering and management courses via different entrance examinations.
+The Act lists a total of 16 IITs located at Delhi, Mumbai, Chennai, Bhubaneshwar, Hyderabad, Gandhinagar, Jodhpur, Indore, Kharagpur, Kanpur, Guwahati, Patna, Mandi, Varanasi, Ropar, and Roorkee.
 A common IIT Council looks at the administration of all IITs.

 Admission to IITs is a dream come true for engineering aspirants but the process to get into an IIT is not a smooth walk.
 Clearing the entrance exams requires constant hard work and dedication.
 All IITs have a common admission process for admission to undergraduate courses known as Joint Entrance Examination (JEE) which was formerly known as the Indian Institutes of Technology-Joint Entrance Examination (IIT-JEE).
 IITs also conduct other entrance examinations for admission to post-graduate and integrated programmes.
 Here is the list of all IIT entrance examinations.